-To learn more about career counseling, click this link from Penn State University: Why Seek Career Counseling?
+To learn more about career counseling, review this article from Penn State University: Why Seek Career Counseling?

 Services are available for children and adolescents to help with behavioral, emotional, learning and relationship problems.
 Therapists work with children and teens on a variety of difficulties including attention and hyperactivity disorders, anxiety, depression, social skills problems, disobedience, aggression, adjustment to divorce and/or blended families and problems at school.
 Additionally, our therapists serve children and adolescents with Autism Spectrum Disorders.

 Individual therapy with children and teens offers the opportunity to discuss problems one-on-one with a therapist,often in the context of therapeutic play activities.
 Discussions and activities are based on the age and developmental level of the client.
-For more information about when and how therapy can be useful, click here: Should My Child See a Therapist?
+For more information about when and how therapy can be useful: Should My Child See a Therapist?

 Many relationship difficulties can be improved through education and/or psychotherapy.
 When couples are experiencing difficulties in communication, problem solving and intimacy, counseling can help to resolve these problems and enhance relationships.
 Through education and self-exploration, counseling can provide couples the psychological tools necessary to develop a more rewarding relationship.
 The CPSD sees couples - married, partnered, unmarried - at all stages of their relationship.
-To learn more about what couples therapy is like, click here: What You Can Expect from Couples Therapy from the Mayo Clinic may help you better understand couples counseling.
+The article What You Can Expect from Couples Therapy from the Mayo Clinic may help you better understand couples counseling.

 Process Groups.
 The CPSD uses “process” therapy groups that are open to any problem type and include people from diverse backgrounds.
-Individuals in process groups can gain an understanding of the origins of their problems, learn to talk honestly about their emotions, and identify patterns in thinking, feelings, and behaving.
-To learn more about the clinic's process groups, click here: Group Therapy.
+Individuals in process groups can gain an understanding of the origins of their problems, learn to talk honestly about their emotions, and identify patterns in thinking, feelings, and behaviors.